joseio/GH-Site-CodeSimilarity/index.md

 April 22nd, 2020:

 Skipping PKU's hw4 because it was taking *way* to long to cluster.
 This puzzle only 13 students being evaluated, but `cluster.py` ran on the order of several hours...so I'll skip this one as well.

+April 25th, 2020:

+We're also skipping Pex4Fun's puzzle 37, 39, 41, 44, 46, 56, 106, and 109, 133.
+For some of them, it's because our tool failed to produce clusters for...I can't remember precisely why we ignore others, but it likely has to do with our tool not being able to execute `runseed.py` or `cluster.py` on them.
+I'll look back into it later.